-Part 3: Section 22: Injury allowance Paragraph 4 Footnote number 2
+Part 3: Section 22: Injury allowance

 What guidance will be produced on how sickness and injury is judged to be work related?

 Section 22 of the NHS terms and conditions of service handbook says that the attribution of injury, illness or other health condition will be determined by the employer who should seek appropriate medical advice.
 Accompanying Section 22 the Staff Council has published Supporting guidance for the introduction of the new injury allowance.